diku-dk/staffeli/README.md

 1. Add `Staffeli/src/` to your PYTHONPATH environment variable.
 1. Add `Staffeli/src/` to your PATH environment variable.
-1. Generate a token at https://absalon.instructure.com/profile/settings, save it in a file named `token` in the directory where you want to use Staffeli.
+1. Generate a token at https://absalon.instructure.com/profile/settings, save it in a file named `token` in your course directory.
 This is your personal token, so best to ignore it in git.

 ## Giving Feedback via Script